Volkswagen Transporter (T4): Four Wheel Drive (Syncro)

 The T4 was also available with a permanent 4WD system that uses a Viscous coupling unit as a centre differential to regulate the distribution of torque to the rear axle.
 These models are called "syncro" and were available with the 2.4D, 2.5Tdi and 2.5 petrol engines on all body types and both wheelbases.
 Some syncro models also have a mechanically locking rear differential.
 Since the rear differential precludes the placement of the spare wheel in the usual place under the body, syncro vans either store it inside the body or on an external, hinged bracket.

 Campervans

 The T4 is a very popular base for building a small to medium-sized camper and day-vans, both as self-build projects and for professional conversions.
 Volkswagen themselves also sold campervan versions of the T4.
 Outside of the US these were made by and named after their contractor, Westfalia-Werke.
-These Westfalia-Werke built campervans were named 'California', except in Canada where they were called simply 'Westfalia'.
+These Westfalia built campervans were named 'California', except in Canada where they were called simply 'Westfalia'.